-Participating in a support group can improve your communication with your healthcare provider and family members.
+Participating in a support group can improve your communication with your doctor and family members.
 This can help you better manage your treatment protocol.

-Whether it’s about treatment options, new medications, additional resources, or a great day spa where you can be pampered, a support group is an excellent place to find vital information to aid your recovery.
+Whether you’re looking to learn about treatment options, new medications, additional resources, or a great day spa where you can be pampered, a support group is an excellent place to find vital information to aid your recovery.

 If you’re thinking about joining a group, here are some questions to consider to help you select one that meets your needs: